 Lodging, private transportation and driver, bi-lingual guide, most meals where indicated, all excursions listed, entrance fees to parks, community activities, cooking class

-International airfare, alcohol, snacks, guide and driver tips, spa treatments a few meals.
+International airfare, any beverages besides water, snacks, guide and driver tips, spa treatments a few meals.

 Minimum enrollment for this trip is 6 women.
 If minimum enrollment is not met 90 days prior to departure date then trip may be cancelled in which full payment including deposit will be refunded.